 Top 7 travel tips in Menorca

-Some places can turn into an unforgettable memory and Cova d'en Xoroi is one of them.
-This is a unique club perched on a cliff with stunning views over the Mediterranean and it welcomes you step after step as you descend the wonderful stairway carved in the cliff.
-As you reach the terraces you can enjoy a drink admiring the sea or wait until the sun sets and offers you a unique show of colours.
-As the night arrives, you can dance to the best music played by extraordinary DJs so let your hair down and dance the night away in an incomparable setting.
+Some places can become unforgettable memories, and Cova d'en Xoroi is one of them.
+This is a unique club perched on a cliff with stunning views over the Mediterranean, and it welcomes you step after step as you descend the wonderful stairway carved into the cliff.
+As you reach the terraces, you can enjoy a drink admiring the sea or wait until the sun sets to offer you a unique show of colours.
+As the night arrives, you can dance to the best music played by extraordinary DJs, so let your hair down and dance the night away in an incomparable setting.
 Even if you have a villa in Binibeca, ensure you take the half-hour ride to enjoy the nightlife in Menorca.

-The best way to explore the unspoilt beauty of Menorca is walking the 115 mile trail that runs along the whole perimeter of the island.
-This path is known as "Camí de Cavalls", meaning "horse path” and most of the staircases and barriers have been reconstructed, giving access to remote beaches, hidden coves and panoramic views.
+The best way to explore the unspoilt beauty of Menorca is by walking the 115-mile trail that runs along the whole perimeter of the island.
+This path is known as "Camí de Cavalls", meaning "horse path", and most staircases and barriers have been reconstructed, giving access to remote beaches, hidden coves and panoramic views.
 If you have a villa in Son Bou, you can take a drive to Menorca for a memorable hiking trip.

-Ciutadella and Maó are two of the main cities of the island.
+Ciutadella and Maó are two of the main cities on the island.
 The capital, Maó, is an urban centre with a busy harbour, lovely bars and seafront restaurants, a casino and a historic old part with incredible architecture.
-Ciutadella is also a busy city with lovely shops and entertainment as well as beautiful beaches and a historic past.
-Stroll around the narrow streets, have an ice cream at the beach or visit the churches and historic monuments..
-Discover the island through two of their most important cities.7.
-Enjoy the Mediterranean
+Ciutadella is also a busy city with lovely shops and entertainment as well as beautiful beaches and a historical past.
+Stroll around the narrow streets, have ice cream at the beach or visit the churches and historic monuments.
+Discover the island through two of its most important cities.

-Menorca's beaches are not only perfect for swimming and sunbathing, but also for water sports such as windsurfing, sailing, skiing, diving and scuba diving.
-Especially for the latter.
-And it is that the crystalline waters of the beaches of the island offer the possibility of enjoying the life that is hidden under the surface of the sea in all its splendour.
+Menorca's beaches are not only perfect for swimming and sunbathing but also for water sports such as windsurfing, sailing, skiing, diving and scuba diving; especially for the latter.
+The crystalline waters of the beaches of the island offer the possibility of enjoying the life that is hidden under the surface of the sea in all its splendour.
 Do you think you will have time to get bored?